 - investigate why some entities report a low percentage of incidents to the ACSC, and identify remediation measures

-- encourage improved rates of annual cyber security workforce training across the Commonwealth
+- encourage improved rates of annual cybersecurity workforce training across the Commonwealth

 - increase the number of entities utilising CTIS, AUPDNS and the Domain Takedown Service.